turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   not evidence and does not redefine the construct.
 - Separate individual processing, interpersonal signalling, institutional organization, and emergent collective-field effects when the case spans them.
+- For a propagator analysis, declare the unit, scale, period, typed state, slower structural conditions, inputs, disturbances or omitted influences, observation process, and retained memory.
+Treat the displayed equations as an inspectable causal grammar, not an estimated universal law.
+If the future depends on a discarded distinction or hidden history, restore it to the state, use a trajectory segment, or narrow the question.
+- State the quotient before declaring two programmes, states, or trajectories equivalent.
+Genealogy, operative identity, hazard, offspring causation, and present dynamic response can require different equivalence relations.
+Then separate ordinary endogenous change, shock, declared reform, opportunistic exploitation, and deliberate adversarial steering.
+A steering attribution requires actor, access, selected input, temporal nexus, anticipated or knowingly exploited mechanism, material causal contribution, and serious rivals; do not transmit the alleged initiator's intent or guilt to downstream carriers.
+- Keep representational leverage, reflexive gain, transition proximity, sensor endogeneity, correction independence, and hysteresis depth distinct.
+Do not collapse them into one risk score, infer truth or legitimacy from stability, call every sharp change a bifurcation, or call every persistent residue hysteresis.
+- Keep the Durkheimian poles, operative I/We mode, Culture Program, moral direction, EDA/DCL cognitive stance, propositional/be-humming communication channel, and collective-agency threshold distinct.
+Trace their interaction in the case rather than converting them into one warm/cold, good/evil, individual/collective, or rational/irrational scale.
+- When person-to-person return is at issue, do not substitute informational richness for I--You encounter.
+Ask whether the affected person can change the classification, permission, operation, or jurisdiction, and test World interruption and You interruption independently.
+Locate insulation, filtration, and moral inversion before calling the circuit DCL--We closure.
+- Treat be-humming as an embodied and paralinguistic signalling channel that can support either personal attunement or collective synchronization.
+Do not infer truth, sincerity, intention, or a universal argument/body-language percentage from the channel alone.
 - When semantic blindness is proposed, locate the failure before naming the
   mechanism: stored or implicit availability, conceptual selection, lexical retrieval, observation joining, standing-query activation, event binding,